metwork-framework/mfextaddon_mapserver/.metwork-framework/README.md

 $ ##### As root user #####

-$ # We install the Python3 enabled version of VIM
+$ # We install the Python3 enabled version of mapserverapi
 $ yum -y install metwork-mfext-layer-python3_mapserverapi